|

 cherries and earthy pine needles leaping from its

+depths.
 Swirl water into the glass, and observe the magical

 collision of whisky and water.
 As the liquid warms